KCRW-org/kcrw.plone_apple_news/README.rst

 =====================

 This package provides a Plone addon that integrates publishing CMS content to Apple News using the `Apple News API`_.
-It provides a variety of components that attempt to render content objects into `Apple News Format (ANF)`_ articles.
+It provides a variety of features that attempt to render Plone content into `Apple News Format (ANF)`_ articles.
 This package is intended to be used by a variety of audiences:

 - Content managers can manually create, update and delete Apple News articles